 Your joints will also need certain micronutrients to repair any damage.
 And that’s the case for sports injuries as well as arthritis pain.

-But rather than just take the risk of picking up some snake oil being hyped up online, we want to give you some information we got from a nutritionist.
+But rather than just take the risk of picking up some snake oil being hyped up online, I want to give you some information I got from a nutritionist.

 Apparently, there are some micronutrients that could provide anti-inflammatory benefits to improve your joint health.